 Was born in Moscow, Russia.
 At the age of six, he was admitted to the Gnessin School of Music where he studied under the tutelage of maestro Gasan Rzaev.
 He continued his musical studies with maestro Dmitry Lukianov at the Gnessin Academy of Music, from where he graduated at the age of 25.

-Since 2008 he has been vice president and cultural director of the 100 Cities for Peace project.
+Since 2008 he is the vice president and cultural director of the 100 Cities for Peace project.

-In 2010 he was awarded the prize at the 25th International Catholic Film and Multimedia Festival "Niepokalanów" (Poland).
+In 2010 he was awarded the prize at the international Catholic film and multimedia festival "Niepokalanów" (Poland).

 In 2017 he was awarded the "Talent and Vocation" medal by the "Peacemaker" Foundation (Moscow Russia).

 Since 2018 he is the vice president of the "Orden de la Paz" Foundation.